-The site is not located within the Town Aquifer Protection Area. - F. Floodplain Management: If any portion of the site is located within a special flood hazard area as identified by the Federal Emergency Management Agency, all use and development of that portion of the site must be consistent with the Town's Floodplain management provisions.
-The site is not located within a floodplain.
-See Attachment 7 for a FEMA Flood map of the area.
-Based on the above finding of fact, the Board finds the standards of this section have been met. - G. Historic and Archaeological Resources: If any portion of the site has been identified as containing historic or archaeological resources, the development must include appropriate measures for protecting these resources, including but not limited to, modification of the proposed design of the site, timing of construction, and limiting the extent of excavation.
+F. Floodplain Management: If any portion of the site is located within a special flood hazard area as identified by the Federal Emergency Management Agency, all use and development of that portion of the site must be consistent with the Town's Floodplain management provisions.

-A letter from the Maine Historic Preservation Commission stating that there were no historic or archaeological resources on the site was submitted as part of the subdivision review
+The area of the site proposed for development is not located within a floodplain.
 Based on the above finding of fact, the Board finds the standards of this section have been met.

+G. Historic and Archaeological Resources: If any portion of the site has been identified as containing historic or archaeological resources, the development must include appropriate measures for protecting these resources, including but not limited to, modification of the proposed design of the site, timing of construction, and limiting the extent of excavation.

+There is a letter on file from the Maine Historic Preservation Commission stating that there are no historic or archaeological resources on the site.
+Based on the above finding of fact, the Board finds the standards of this section have been met.

-H. Exterior Lighting: The proposed development must have adequate exterior lighting to provide for its safe use during nighttime hours if such use is contemplated.
+H. Exterior Lighting: The proposed development must have adequate exterior lighting to provide for its safe use during nighttime hours, if such use is contemplated.
 All exterior lighting must be designed and shielded to avoid undue glare, adverse impact on neighboring properties and rights - of way, and the unnecessary lighting of the night sky.

-There are no changes to the lighting proposed as part of this amendment.
+Acceptable lighting information was provided.
 Based on the above findings of fact, the Board finds the standards of this section have been met.

-I. Buffering and Landscaping

-- (1) Buffering of Adjacent Uses: The development must provide for the buffering of adjacent uses where there is a transition from one type of use to another use and for the screening of mechanical equipment and service and storage areas.
+- I. Buffering and Landscaping - (1) Buffering of Adjacent Uses: The development must provide for the buffering of adjacent uses where there is a transition from one type of use to another use and for the screening of mechanical equipment and service and storage areas.
 The buffer may be provided by distance, landscaping, fencing, changes in grade, and / or a combination of these or other techniques. - (2) Landscaping: Landscaping must be provided as part of site design.
 The landscape plan for the entire site must use landscape materials to integrate the various elements on site, preserve and enhance the particular identity of the site, and create a pleasing site character.
 The landscaping should define street edges, break up parking areas, soften the appearance of the development, and protect abutting properties.

-There are no changes proposed to the landscaping and buffering.
-Existing trees are shown on the plan and noted as being protected from disturbance during construction.
-Based on the above findings of fact, the Board finds the standards of this section have been met.
+A landscaping plan and buffering plan was not submitted.
+Subject to the granted waiver, the Board finds the standards of this section have been met.